-Your favorite activities appear at the top of the list with a white background.
-Other activities appear in the extended list with a black background.
+Your favorite activities appear at the top of the list.

-- 3 Select an option: - To add a favorite activity, select the activity, and select Set as Favorite.

-To remove a favorite activity, select the activity, and select Remove from Favorites.
+- 3 Select an option: - To add a favorite activity, select the activity, and select Set as Favorite. - To remove a favorite activity, select the activity, and select Remove from Favorites.